-He has taught Martial Arts at accredited schools like The Karate Company, The Kick Shoppe and Mask Karate.
+He has taught Martial Arts at accredited schools like The Karate Company and Mask Karate.
 He also taught Karate through the Fridley Park and Recreation and Fridley Community Education Programs.
 Mr. Hoglund has consistently placed as one of the top three contenders in Karate tournaments in the category of sparring.

 Mr. Eric Watson

 Mr. Watson earned his 1st degree Black Belt in 1994 and currently holds the rank of 5th degree Black Belt.
 Mr. Watson has taught Martial Arts through accredited schools like The Karate Company, Premier Karate and Self Defense America.

 He is a practitioner of Tae Kwon Do and Hapkido.
 He has also practiced Southern Praying Mantis Kung Fu.
 He also helped launch successful community education programs in Andover and Fridley.

 At Bearfoot Karate the belt ranking is: White, Orange, Gold, Green, Blue, Purple, Brown and First Brown (this is a Brown belt with a black stripe and means the student is a Black belt candidate) and finally Black Belt.

 The journey does not need to end there.
 Students can advance to 2nd degree, 3rd degree etc. and can also become active instructors.